cmendozab/BadBankGoogleLogin/README.md

 It still needs some refinement but the main functionality that I wanted to include (GoogleLogin) is implemented.
 This is an activity for week 27 of MITx Pro FullStack WebDev program.
 The idea is the project is to provide a WebApp with basic Bank functionality such as add, withdraw money, login, logout, and view historical data.

+# Demo:

+This site a short demo video of the added functionality [Google Login](https://youtu.be/h2LKMysY-Pc).

 # Installation:
 > There are a few things you need in order to run this project.